Stake2/wattpad-script/README.md

-# SuperAnimes, SuperMangas UserScript
+# Wattpad UserScript

 ## Traduções
 [Versão em Português](./README-PT.md) 🇧🇷

 ## Description
-A UserScript to the brazilian anime website called [SuperAnimes](https://www.superanimes.org/)<br>
+A UserScript to the literature website called [Wattpad](https://www.wattpad.com/)<br>
-It also aplies to the [SuperMangas](https://www.supermangas.site/) website<br>
-It allows you to use the Enter key to send messages to other people on the webiste<br>
+It allows you to use the Enter key to send messages to other people on the inbox of the website<br>
 The website does not provide this feature by default<br>
+It also modifies the Inbox layout and adds some hotkeys to the Inbox page<br>

 The UserScript was made using the [Tampermonkey](https://www.tampermonkey.net/) extension, but you can use others to run it<br>
 Install any of the extensions below